jonas-weimar/jonas-weimar/README.md

 ### 📡 DashB

-A **real-time intelligence dashboard** for aggregating, processing and visualizing information from multiple sources, build entirely by Q, an AI-Agent using Synapse Labs: Kernel.
+A **real-time intelligence dashboard** for aggregating, processing and visualizing information from multiple sources, with over 21.000 lines of code, build entirely by Q, an AI-Agent using Synapse Labs: Kernel.
 The main orchestration runtime for LLMs developed in the research project.

 #### 📷 Example Screenshots (DashB v0.4.1)
 [DashB Screenshots](./dashb-images)